flash62au/DccExController/README.md

 ## Change Log

+### V0.16
+ - Create fake heartbeat to help keep the connection alive

 ### V0.15
  - button and display PIN configurations moved to defines that can be overridden in personal config_buttons_etc.h files